 A local street network is proposed for properties surrounding the Metro station, which will contribute to creating a walkable environment.
 This Sector Plan modifies the local street network recommended in the 2006 Sector Plan since it cannot be achieved because two key properties have been annexed into the City of Rockville.
-Further, the 2006 Sector Plan's proposed rightsof-way significantly constrained properties and do not consider the numerous properties in these neighborhoods (Map 51).
+Further, the 2006 Sector Plan's proposed street grid constrained development potential and did not account for challenges related to coordinated implementation across multiple property-owners (Map 51).
 This Sector Plan specifies public streets on routes where the proposed MD 355 BRT and the CCT are anticipated, and flexibility is provided for other streets in the Metro Neighborhoods.
 The approved Shady Grove Station development has implemented a variety of new streets, including Columbus Avenue and Gramercy Boulevard.
 The proposed street network will vary in character with some streets providing on-street parking, while others could be designed only for pedestrians.
 A pedestrian promenade is recommended along Somerville Drive, which will contribute to creating a distinctive area that leads to the Metro Station (Figure 11).

 - Provide flexibility towards the typology of streets, either public, private or linear open space, which will be determined during the review for new development.
-If it is a public or private street, it should follow the Business District Street, minimum 60 feet right-of-way. - Consider some streets as pedestrian only streets or linear public open space links that could provide unique placemaking opportunity.
+If a street is public or private, it should follow be no the less than the Business District Street minimum 60-foot right-of-way. - Encourage consideration of pedestrian-only streets or linear public open space links that could provide unique placemaking opportunities.